somallg/soft-skills/README.md

 * Create more connections to the information we want to learn
 * What about in the adult brain?
 * Research shows that adults learn just as well as children, if not better!
-* 5 requirements for aldult learning
+* 5 requirements for adult learning
     1. Self-concept - Adults are self-directed and independent.
 They need to take an active role in creating their learning experience
-    2. The role of experience - Adults have a growing reservoir of experience (including mistakes) that is a critial resource for learning
+    2. The role of experience - Adults have a growing reservoir of experience (including mistakes) that is a critical resource for learning
     3. Readiness to learn - Adults are most ready to learn things that are pertinent to their daily life situations
     4. Orientation to learning - Adults respond best to learning things that will be immediately applicable.
 Adults are more problem-centered than subject-centered in their learning
-    5. Moviation to learn - For adults, the motivation to learn is internal: this means that they must know why they need to learn this information
+    5. Motivation to learn - For adults, the motivation to learn is internal: this means that they must know why they need to learn this information

 ## 2.10 Chunking: Navigating the brain's natural limitations
 * The working and short term memory can only remember sequences of 7 +- 2 pieces of information